 If you’re charging at home on your driveway or in a garage, then that’s fine.
 But what if you’re parked on the street and need to run a cable across the pavement?

 Cables on the floor present a trip hazard, which could mean injury and a potential insurance claim.
 It’s worth speaking to your insurer to see if they have cover for these kinds of claims.

 Special circumstances for electric cars

 The Government also offers a plug-in car and van grant.
-If the electric car you’re buying meets certain criteria, then you can get a grant that covers 35% of the cost of the car up to a maximum of either £2,500 or £4,500, depending on the model.
+If the electric car you’re buying meets certain criteria, then you can get a grant towards the cost of the car.

-E-car insurance is a new field so take your time when shopping for a car insurance quote.
+E-car insurance is a relatively new field, so take your time when shopping for an electric car insurance quote.